RistoLibera/Kreddit/README.md

 - You can create subdiscussions on any discussions.
 - You can receive notification about your discussions.
 - You can see when the discussions were created.
+- You can check creator's profile by clicking icon.

 ### Upon environment